CamWeil/MATH4610/softwaremanual/16cmatopstranspose.md

-16b. **Routine Name:**           nmmatopssub
+16c. **Routine Name:**           nmmatopstranspose

    **Author:** Cam Weil

    **Language:** C++

-   **Description/Purpose:** This routine will compute and return the difference between two matrices of equal size (A - B).
+   **Description/Purpose:** This routine will compute and return the transpose of a matrix (A<sup>T</sup>).

    **Input:** There are inputs needed for the size of the matrix and the elements of the matrix.
 These inputs are both prompted for at the beginning of the routine.

-   **Output:** This routine simply calculates the difference between two matrices by subtracting each respective element of the second matrix from the first matrix, which is then given as the output.
+   **Output:** This routine simply calculates the transpose of a matrix by swapping the elements of its rows and columns, which is then given as the output.
 For example:

         Enter matrix size (number of rows): 2
         Enter matrix size (number of columns): 2